Regularized Learning Schemes in Feature Banach Spaces: Learning via regularization

+\begin{remark} The class of regularizers considered in Corollary~\ref{c:consJnorm} includes the elastic-net penalty both in the setting of generalized linear models \cite{Demo09} and multiple kernel learning \cite{Suzu2013}.
+The proofs of Theorem~\ref{thm:main} and Corollary~\ref{c:consJnorm} are based on a stability analysis, which combines the sensitivity Theorem~\ref{thm:sensitivity2} with a Banach space-valued Hoeffding's inequality (Theorem~\ref{thm:Hoeffding}).
+The strength of such a method is that it can be applied in very general situations, since it does not require any structure on the input space and no hypotheses on the probability measure.
+We highlight that the analysis can be applied even to unbounded output spaces if Hoeffding's inequality is replaced by Markov's inequality. \end{remark}

-\begin{remark} In the setting of general regularizers and/or Banach feature spaces, the literature on consistency of regularized empirical risk minimizers is scarce. \begin{enumerate} \item In \cite{Stei05}, consistency is discussed in the context of classification in Hilbert spaces for regularizers of the type $G=\varphi(\|\cdot\|)$.
-In \cite[Theorem 7.20]{SteChi2008} a continuous, real-valued regularizer is considered and consistency is established for classes of real-valued functions under the provision that local Rademacher complexities can be suitably bounded and additional restrictions on the loss and the probability. \item In \cite{Song2011}, the consistency of an $\ell^1$-regularized empirical risk minimization scheme is studied in a particular type of Banach spaces of functions, in which a linear representer theorem is shown to hold.
+\begin{remark} In the setting of general regularizers and/or Banach feature spaces, the literature on consistency of regularized empirical risk minimizers is scarce. \begin{enumerate} \item In \cite[Theorem 7.20]{SteChi2008} only continuous, real-valued regularizers are considered and consistency is established under the provision that local Rademacher complexities can be suitably bounded and an appropriate variance bound holds \cite{Bart2005}.
+However, it is not clear whether this result is useful for other regularizers apart from the squared norm. \item A well-studied method to prove consistency of regularized empirical risk minimization is based on covering numbers \cite{CuZh2007,Wang11,Wu2006}.
+However, it should be stressed that the application of such method in the vector-valued setting would require the following additional assumptions: (a) the input space is a locally compact topological space and the feature map is continuous with respect to the uniform operator topology and takes compact operators as values (this implies the finiteness of the related covering numbers); (b) the covering numbers decay polynomially (this usually requires smooth kernels); and (c) an appropriate variance bound for the loss is available. \item In \cite{Song2011}, the consistency of an $\ell^1$-regularized empirical risk minimization scheme is studied in a particular type of Banach spaces of functions, in which a linear representer theorem is shown to hold.
 Note that, in general reproducing kernel Banach spaces, the representation is not linear; see Corollary~\ref{cor:repthm} and \cite{Zhang2012,Zhang2013}.
-In \cite{Stei09}, consistency and learning rates are provided for classification problems and $G=\|\cdot\|$, under appropriate growth assumptions on the average empirical entropy numbers. \end{enumerate} \end{remark}
+In \cite{Stei09}, consistency and learning rates are provided for classification problems and $G=\|\cdot\|$, under appropriate growth assumptions on the average empirical entropy numbers. \item In \cite{MauPon12} a class of regularizers inducing structured sparsity is considered and associated statistical bounds are provided. \end{enumerate} \end{remark}

 We complete this section by providing an illustration of the above consistency theorems to learning with dictionaries in the context of Example~\ref{ex:dictionary}.
 The setting will be a specialization of Assumption~\ref{asssec4} to specific types of feature maps and regularizers.
 Our analysis extends in several directions that of \cite{Demo09}.